-The recommended handouts for the four mentored learning sessions are available at www.CompanionedPrayer.org/resources:
+The recommended handouts for this learning program are available at www.CompanionedPrayer.org/resources:

 The "Guidelines for Praying" and the "Guidelines for the Companion" are also included within chapter 4 of this book.
 The standard Companioned Prayer form for Ordinary Time should be provided to participants at the end of the first session.